 Know your worth.
 Join Social Blue Book to find out your brand’s value across your social media platforms.
 It’s a great resource and starting point for negotiations with brands and PRs.

 Update your old blog posts.
 Stuck in a blogging rut, feel like you’ve lost your voice or just not bothered?
-Go back to an old blog post and spruce it up a little.
+Go back to an old blog post and revive it.
 I always get really embarrassed with my spelling and grammar.
 Sometimes I wonder how people read some of my old blog posts, cringing.
-It’s a great way of updating broken links too.
+It’s a great way of updating broken links, editing images and working on SEO.

 Always be transparent.
 Unless you want the ASAI chasing or naming and shaming you, declare ALL sponsored posts, collaborations, and reviews.
 If you’ve been paid to promote a product, let your readers know.
 Aside from blogging ‘law’, it’s common courtesy.